moosy/kosmos-cp1-toolchain/README.md

       # 001
 ```

-As you see the assembler beautified your code.
+As you see, the assembler beautified your code.
 You don't see any assembled code because you neither told the
 assembler to display it nor to write it to file.

 With the -c option you see the code: